About the B.S. in Plant and Soil Science

 The Department of Plant and Soil Sciences offers a resident, a distance program, and a hybrid/off-campus program requiring 120 semester credit hours.
 For the distance program, students will need to complete a portion of their general coursework at another institution and complete the last 30 semester credit hours through Texas Tech University.
 For the hybrid/off-campus program, students may need to complete a portion of their general coursework at another institution and complete the last 30 semester credit hours at Texas Tech University’s Lubbock Campus, Fredericksburg Campus, or online.
-Students must earn a grade of C or better in all courses required for graduation.
-All electives are subject to departmental approval.

 Communication Literacy Requirement.
 Texas Tech University’s transition from the Writing Intensive requirement to the Communication Literacy requirement signals the university’s awareness that in addition to the fundamental role that writing plays in enabling students to explore, develop, focus, and organize a message, other types of communication must also be taught as appropriate for a student’s discipline.
 Throughout each program of study, then, students must be given ample opportunity to develop their skills in forms of communication central to that program.
 Communication Literacy courses for the Plant and Soil Science major are PSS 1100 , PSS 3323 , PSS 4421 , and PSS 4100 .

 Total Hours: 120